Siddharth-Chandel/SLI/README.md

 1. Clone the repository: `git clone https://github.com/Siddharth-Chandel/SLI.git`

+2. Download assets folder from https://drive.google.com/file/d/1-4jEROk_UR_UG2OlA6MZh9Em1BchEUGy/view?usp=sharing and unzip it in root directory.

-2. Install the required dependencies listed in the `requirements.txt` file.
+3. Install the required dependencies listed in the `requirements.txt` file.

-3. Set up the hardware and camera system to capture sign language gestures accurately.
+4. Set up the hardware and camera system to capture sign language gestures accurately.

-4. Launch the application and start interpreting sign language gestures.
+5. Launch the application and start interpreting sign language gestures.

 For detailed instructions on installation, configuration, and usage, please refer to the [User Guide](user-guide.md).